ALTERNATIVE-EU/ckanext-keycloak_auth/README.md

 #### Step-by-Step Identity Verification Flow:

 1. **User Sends a Request**:
-   - The user navigates the CKAN site, making various requests (e.g., visiting a dataset page).
+   - The user navigates the CKAN site, making a request (e.g., visiting a dataset page).
-   - CKAN checks the request for the presence of a valid `session_id` cookie.
+   - The request includes the `session_id` cookie.

 2. **Session Lookup**:
-   - CKAN retrieves the `session_id` from the user's cookies.
+   - CKAN queries the session cache using the `session_id`.
-   - It looks up the session in the database to find the associated access token and refresh token.
+   - If the session is in the cache:

-3. **Access Token Validation**:
+     - 2.1.
+The cache returns the cached session information.
-   - CKAN checks if the access token is valid and has not expired.
+   - If the session is not in the cache:
+     - 2.2.
+CKAN queries the database for the session information.
+     - 2.3.
+The database returns the session with Access Token and Refresh Token.
+     - 2.4.
+CKAN stores the session information in the cache.
+     - 2.5.
+The cache acknowledges successful caching.

+3. **Token Header Extraction**:
+   - CKAN extracts the 'kid' (Key ID) from the Access Token header.

+4. **Public Key Retrieval**:
+   - CKAN queries the Public Key Cache using the 'kid'.
+   - If the public key is in the cache:
+     - 4.1.
+The cache returns the cached public key.
-   - If the token is valid, CKAN decodes the JWT token to extract user information (such as email, username, and roles).
+   - If the public key is not in the cache:
-   - CKAN then identifies the user based on this information, ensuring that the request is properly authorized.
+     - 4.2.
+CKAN fetches the JWKS (JSON Web Key Set) from Keycloak.
+     - 4.3.
+Keycloak returns the JWKS.
+     - 4.4.
+CKAN extracts the public key for the specific 'kid'.
+     - 4.5.
+CKAN stores the public key in the cache.
+     - 4.6.
+The cache acknowledges successful caching of the public key.

-4. **Access Token Expiration Handling**:
+5. **Access Token Validation**:
-   - If the access token has expired, CKAN attempts to use the **refresh token** to obtain a new access token from Keycloak.
+   - CKAN validates the Access Token using the public key.
+   - If the Access Token is valid:
-   - CKAN sends a request to Keycloak’s token endpoint with the refresh token.
+     - 5.1.
+CKAN serves the user's request.
+   - If the Access Token has expired:
+     - 5.2.
+CKAN requests new tokens from Keycloak using the Refresh Token.
-   - If successful, Keycloak returns a new access token and refresh token, which are stored in the session, and the user session is updated.
+     - 5.3.
+Keycloak returns new Access and Refresh Tokens.

-5. **Failed Token Validation**:
+     - 5.4.
+CKAN updates the session in the database with the new tokens.
+     - 5.5.
+The database acknowledges the update.
+     - 5.6.
+CKAN updates the cached session information.
+     - 5.7.
+The cache acknowledges the update.
+     - 5.8.
+CKAN serves the user's request.
+   - If the Refresh Token is invalid:
+     - 5.9.
+CKAN deletes the session from the database.
+     - 5.10.
+The database acknowledges the session deletion.
+     - 5.11.
+CKAN deletes the cached session.
+     - 5.12.
+The cache acknowledges the deletion.
-   - If CKAN cannot refresh the token or the tokens are invalid, the user is logged out and redirected to the login page.
+     - 5.13.
+CKAN redirects the user to the login page.

-6. **User Continuation**:
-   - If the token validation succeeds, the user continues to interact with CKAN as the identified, authenticated user.

 ---

 ### 3. **Logout Flow**